sourdough pizza crust

 Then allow the dough to rest for the remainder of bulk fermentation (another 1.5 hours).
 Your dough should increase in size by about 1/3 its volume.

-Then place a lid (or plastic wrap) securely on the bowl and refrigerate your pizza dough for at least 24 hours.
+At this point, you can move on to shaping and proofing, or place a lid (or plastic wrap) securely on the bowl and refrigerate the pizza dough for another day.

-Remove your dough from the refrigerator about 3.5 hours before mealtime.
+(Just remove your dough from the refrigerator for the next step about 3.5 hours before mealtime.)

 Turn out your dough onto your countertop and divide it in half with a dough scraper.
 You shouldn’t need to dust with any additional flour at this point.